The Cricut Easy Press is one of the newest Cricut machines, released around the same time as the Cricut Maker in late 2017.

 19. Great For Small Transfer Jobs – If you are doing smaller transfers, the EasyPress is great.
 If you are doing lots of kids t-shirts or baby onesies then you don’t need a big clunky heat press.
 Its 9 x 9 inch hot plate will be plenty big enough.

-20. User Manual – Comes with a great reference and user manual.
+20. User Manual – Comes with a great reference manual.
+See the Easy Press instructions here.
 Most of the Chinese heat presses come with extremely basic instructions which are often difficult to understand.
 The benefit of the Easy Press is that it comes with a good guide, and there are also a huge amount of online resources available to get you going.
-See How to Use Your Cricut EasyPress at Cricut’s website.
+See How to Use Your Cricut EasyPress at Cricut’s website, along with all the Easy Press settings.

 21. Better For One-Off Jobs – The Easy Press is perfect for doing one or two tees here and there.
 Because it heats up so quickly and it’s easy to get out and set up, it’s not a hassle to do so just for one or two t-shirts.
 A heat press is going to take a whole lot of time to get going and sometimes it just doesn’t feel worth it!